DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Introduction

-(1) A novel approach that can learn a linear-like state-space-model directly from raw data.
-This linear-like structure is a drop-in replacement for the typical recurrent neural network estimator.
+Our DynaNet can learn a linear-like state-space-model directly from raw data.
+This linear-like structure is a drop-in replacement for the typical recurrent neural network estimator. {Specifically, our contributions are three-fold:

+(1) We propose a novel hybrid model with differentiable Kalman filter that is adopted on the feature level instead of system states level for latent state inference.

+(2) We design a strategy to ensure the stability of learned dynamical model by resampling the transition matrix from Dirichlet distribution, in which the system proves to be stable with a probability of one.

-(2) A Kalman filter is adopted on the feature level for latent state inference.
-It works efficiently across a number of challenging situations e.g. when only partial/corrupted observations are available or even without any observations.
+(3) With the design of neural emission model to connect observations with full states, our DynaNet can cope with a number of challenging situations e.g. when only partial/corrupted observations are available or even without any observations. }

-(3) Structural constraints can be enforced easily on state inference if prior knowledge is available.
-We propose to resample the transition function from a Dirichlet distribution to ensure system stability.

-To demonstrate the effectiveness of the proposed technique, we have conducted extensive experiments and a systematic study on challenging real world motion estimation and prediction tasks, including visual odometry, visual-inertial odometry and motion prediction.
-We show how the proposed method outperforms the state-of-the-art deep-learning techniques, whilst yielding valuable interpretable information about model performance.
+To demonstrate the effectiveness of the proposed technique, we conducted extensive experiments and a systematic study on challenging real world motion estimation and prediction tasks, including visual odometry, visual-inertial odometry and motion prediction.
+We show how the proposed method outperforms the state-of-the-art deep-learning techniques, whilst yielding valuable interpretable information about model performance. {The interpretability analysis discovers the interesting relation between sensor data quality and the explicit model terms}.

 The rest of this paper is organized as follows: Section II reviews the relevant work; Section III presents our proposed neural Kalman dynamical model; Section IV evaluates our proposed model applied to three different tasks, i.e. visual egomotion estimation and prediction, visual-inertial navigation, and motion prediction through extensive experiments; Section V finally discusses conclusions.